rbruton3/AylaEzra/README.md

 # AylaEzra
-Experiment with LEGO and Beagle Bone Black
+Experiment with LEGO and Beagle Bone Black.
 Build an automated mountain